+There is a growing bipartisan consensus across the country that corporate incentive programs simply do not work as advertised, and a growing realization that those who claim states need to be in the incentive game to be economically competitive are peddling a myth.
 As the Mayor of Shelby County, Tennessee, which has had several high-profile incentive deals backfire, put it recently, the theory behind corporate tax incentives is "just made up stuff.
-It's a made-up theory about how the economy works.
-It's a made-up theory about 'if we do this, they'll go somewhere else instead.'"
+It's a made-up theory about how the economy works."
 Indeed, the vast majority of incentive deals do not actually sway the corporate location decision in question.
 They simply waste money that could have been spent more effectively on any other state priority.